Ishaan-vohra/Ishaan-vohra.github.io/_pages/about.md

   - /about.html
 ---

-I'm an MIT undergraduate researcher in the [Distributed Robotics Laboratory (DRL)](https://www.csail.mit.edu/research/distributed-robotics-laboratory) led by [Daniela Rus](https://danielarus.csail.mit.edu/) at [CSAIL](https://www.csail.mit.edu/).
-My research focuses on synthetic data and generative simulation for robot learning, building scalable, high-fidelity simulated environments to improve sim-to-real generalization.
+I'm an MIT undergraduate researcher in robot learning at [CSAIL](https://www.csail.mit.edu/), advised by [Prof. Daniela Rus](https://danielarus.csail.mit.edu/) and Prof. [Antonio Torralba](https://groups.csail.mit.edu/vision/torralbalab/).
+My research focuses on VLA finetuning in simulation and multimodal world models.

-I’ve previously worked on projects spanning machine learning and computational physics across robotics, photonic computing, and high-energy physics.
-Along the way, I’ve collaborated with researchers at [CERN](https://home.cern/), [Fermilab](https://www.fnal.gov/), [RIKEN](https://www.riken.jp/en/research/labs/rnc/), the [University of Liverpool](https://www.liverpool.ac.uk/physics/research/particle-physics/), and MIT's [Media Lab](https://www.media.mit.edu/) and [Research Laboratory of Electronics](https://www.rle.mit.edu/).
-Outside of research, I produce electronic music and play on the MIT badminton club team; I also enjoy squash, skiing, and table tennis.
+I am also Co-founder and Co-head of MIT Undergraduate Robotics Reading Group, and Vice President of MIT Sloan Robotics Club.
+Outside of research, I produce electronic music and play on the MIT badminton team; I also enjoy squash, skiing, and table tennis.

-Feel free to reach me at <ishaanklv@gmail.com>.
+Feel free to reach me at <ishaanklv@gmail.com> or <ivohra@mit.edu>.

 Education
 ======